 Management involves being well organized.

-A poor product manager projects a bad image towards the rest of the team, organization, and even the public at large.
+A poor product manager projects a bad image towards the rest of the team, the organization, and even the public at large.

 Communicating your ideas

 When confronted with this line of questioning, be sure to give an organized response that is broken into segments.

 Your language needs to exude that you’re an organized person.